 If this tactic sounds good to you, then launch a formal affiliate program.

 Reach out to relevant influencers and encourage them to sign up for your program.
+You can check their link-in-bio on relevant communities platforms to verify relevancy.
 Once you onboard them, generate custom UTM links for them to share with their audiences.
 Track the links closely to identify influencer-led conversions.
 From there, you can calculate the commission payable to each influencer.

 If all of this sounds complicated (it can be if you have multiple influencers working per campaign), you can use affiliate marketing tools to automate these steps.
 This way, you can focus on productive tasks instead of wasting precious time monitoring influencer performance.